irfanjmdn/r65/README.md

 This branch only contains files for the **wired ANSI-layout** version of the Royal Kludge R65.

-For the ISO layout or other Royal Kludge keyboard variants, visit sdk66’s [QMK Firmware Repository](https://github.com/hangshengkeji/qmk_firmware/tree/master/keyboards/rk).
+- ⌨ 🔌 For the **ISO layout** or other Royal Kludge keyboard variants, visit sdk66’s [QMK Firmware Repo](https://github.com/hangshengkeji/qmk_firmware/tree/master/keyboards/rk).
+- ⌨ 🔨 For a more **customized** version of the firmware for the R65, visit iamdanielv's [R65 Custom Firmware Repo](https://github.com/iamdanielv/kb_rk_r65).
+- ⌨ 💡 For the **SignalRGB** version of this firmware, visit the [R65 SignalRGB repo](https://github.com/irfanjmdn/r65/tree/signalrgb).

 To developers who would want to contribute, any and all help would be greatly appreciated!
 Feel free to submit improvements, fixes, or suggestions.